 - Thought about what training is required – again for both IT and end users?

-Of course, there are going to be more than six common ITIL adoption mistakes, but I think that these are six of the most important ones to avoid.
+Of course, there are going to be more than six common ITIL newbie mistakes, but I think that these are six of the most important ones to avoid.
 So, what would you add to my six mistakes?
 Please let me know in the comments.